-When we discovered Big Talbot Island State Parkwebsite north of Jacksonville one morning toward the end of April, 2010, Nancy saw Boneyard Beach and decided we needed to come back late in the afternoon for further investigation.
+When we discovered Big Talbot Island State Parkwebsite north of Jacksonville one morning toward the end of April 2010, Nancy saw Boneyard Beach and decided we needed to come back late in the afternoon for further investigation.
 The elevation for most of the tree-clad island is about twenty feet.
 Atlantic storms have eroded the bluff over the millennia and continue to knock trees down to the beach.
-We returned while it was still light, worked our way down to the beach and took “Trees In Their Twilight” just a few minutes after sunset.
+We returned while it was still light.
+We worked our way down to the beach and took “Trees In Their Twilight” just a few minutes after sunset.
 The camera was on a tripod for the 0.8-second exposure.

 During that 65 seconds, I took our little LED flashlight (so as not to overpower the almost non-existent ambient light) and shined the light back and forth over those nearest three trees in the foreground.
 I recall “painting with light” like this for the whole 65 seconds, but Nancy distinctly remembers stopping after fifteen seconds 😕.
 If you sweep slowly to cover the target in one pass, you might miss a spot.
 Or, if you linger too long in one area, you will create a “hot” spot.
 I recommend sweeping faster and making as many passes as possible to take advantage of the averaging effect.

 What amazed me when the image finally appeared on the back of the camera after the shutter closed, was that the orange glow was still there.
-We’ve since gained more experience with night photography (for example, see Nautical Twilight In The Glades, Seven-mile Bridge At Twilight, Midnight In The Pinelands).
-Now we know that there are enough photonsdefined bouncing around at even the darkest hour so that if you left your shutter open long enough you could make it look like a bright overcast day (there would be nothing casting a shadow).
-At midnight, the light level could be about 1/160th that of “Oak Tree Graveyard”, meaning you would have to increase the exposure time, aperture, and/or ISO to gain over seven f-stops to get its sky to that same level of brightness.
+We’ve since gained more experience with night photography (for example, see Nautical Twilight In The Glades, Seven-mile Bridge At Twilight, and Midnight In The Pinelands).
+Now we know that there are enough photonsdefined bouncing around at even the darkest hour so that if you leave your shutter open long enough you could make it look like a bright overcast day (there would be nothing casting a shadow).
+At midnight, the light level could be about 1/160th that of “Oak Tree Graveyard.”
+That means you would have to increase the exposure time, aperture, and/or ISO to gain over seven f-stops to get its sky to that same level of brightness.
 But the horizon would be blue again by then because the orange glow only lasts an hour or two, depending on atmospheric conditions.